Mildmay, Ontario

-Mildmay is a community of people of primarily English and German descent in the municipality of South Bruce, Bruce County, Ontario, Canada. it is northwest of Minto and south of Walkerton on Highway 9.
+Mildmay is a rural community of people of primarily English and German descent in the municipality of South Bruce, Bruce County, Ontario, Canada. it is northwest of Minto and south of Walkerton on Highway 9.
 Formosa lies to the northwest, and Neustadt to the east.
 Mildmay was possibly named after "the place in England where the famous Mildmay Evangelical Meetings were held".
 Post office dates from 1868.

-Mildmay is a good example of a prosperous rural Ontario small town.
 It contains a well stocked grocery store, hardware store, pharmacy, 2 diners/restaurants, a pub as well as many other businesses.
 Mildmay also has a recreational complex with an arena, a baseball diamond and a few other sport facilities.
 The town has a park with a playground and many walking trails, a library, a fire station and a few churches of different Christian denominations.
 Mildmay Veterinary Clinic is a mixed animal practice serving Mildmay and the surrounding area.
 The population change in Mildmay from 2011 to 2016 was +3.5%.